-As of December 31, 2018, we had 54 full-time employees.
-Of these employees, 41 were in research and development and 13 were in general and administration.
+As of December 31, 2019, we had 82 full-time employees, of which 54 were in research and development and 28 were in general and administration.
 Substantially all of our employees are located at our headquarters in Hayward, California.
-None of our employees are represented by labor unions or are covered by a collective bargaining agreement with respect to their employment.
-We have not experienced any work stoppages, and we consider our relationship with our employees to be good.

 Available Information